Old Saxony

-Origin and history
+Origin

 Ptolemy's Geographia, written in the 2nd century, is sometimes considered to contain the first mentioning of the Saxons.
 Some copies of this text mention a tribe called Saxones in the area to the north of the lower River Elbe, thought to derive from the word Sax or stone knife.

 However, other copies call the same tribe Axones, and it is considered likely that it is a misspelling of the tribe that Tacitus in his Germania called Aviones.
 These earliest known tribal Saxons inhabited "Northern Albingia", a region bordering the northern bank of the mouth of River Elbe in what is now Western Holstein.
 As land became scarce, the Saxon population began to expand southward where it absorbed indigenous populations such as Cherusci, Chamavi and Chatti, and remaining portions of the Langobardi (Lombards) and Suebi.
 This broader domain is called "Old Saxony".
 The Chauci, according to Tacitus, also lived in the general area later known as Old Saxony and were highly respected among Germanic tribes.
 He describes them as peaceful, calm, and levelheaded.
 At some point they may have merged with, or were perhaps synonymous to, the Saxons.